 Investigations have revealed that the Special Air Service was operating ‘death squads’ on combat tours of Afghanistan.
 It is alleged that one squadron was responsible for 33 highly questionable deaths, all in just a three-month period in 2011.
 Emails from senior officers suggest a cover-up from the Ministry of Defence.
 But why are British special forces allowed to act with such deadly impunity?
-Our military insider, a veteran of twenty years standing, explains why normal rules don’t apply to the SAS.
+Our military insider, a veteran of 20 years standing, explains why normal rules don’t apply to the SAS.

 Let me take you back to Basra Palace.
 Tucked away in the corner of the huge compound was Brookside Close.
 Like its Merseyside inspiration, it was a suburban street, lined with six-bedroom houses and drives for suitably large cars.
 Prior to our arrival, Brookside Close might have been occupied by Saddam’s local secret organisations.
 Now, in 2004, you would hear of Friday night parties in one of these swimming pools, along with whispers of skinny-dipping.
 The houses were now occupied by our more exclusive military and civilian elements.
 One night, some soldiers from the unit I commanded were invited to a party in Brookside Close by a kindly spook.
-The house belonged to the ‘Blades’, the ‘Boys’ ‘Hereford’: perhaps better known to you and me as the SAS.
+The house belonged to the ‘Blades’, the ‘Boys’, ‘Hereford’: perhaps better known to you and me as the SAS.

 We know these men to be super-soldiers.
 They are not like you and me, having passed ‘selection’ and being able to munch girders and slaughter enemies while opining on lacunae in Kant’s moral reasoning.
-Either that, or they are infantry soldiers with an unusual level of physical stamina sufficient to carry them up and down Brecon Beacons in short order, combined with military skills deemed adequate to be part of the ‘Regiment’.
+Either that, or they are infantry soldiers with an unusual level of physical stamina sufficient to carry them up and down the Brecon Beacons in short order, combined with military skills deemed adequate to be part of the ‘Regiment’.
 It is true that they’ve a bit more above the neck than your averagely intelligent soldier.
 Make of that what you will.

 But back to Basra: the party was not wild and I was not aware of any skinny-dipping.
 Though for one 19-year-old infantryman on his first tour this was an eye-opener.
 A lot of people were drinking; some were drunk.
 He stuck to his permitted two cans of beer and left at 11pm as instructed.
 We had a patrol to do the next morning.
 On his way out of the house, he was tripped up.
 ‘Sorry Sir,’ he said to the SAS man on the doorstep whose boot he had – apparently – inadvertently caught.

-‘What the fuck are you doing in this house craphat!
-I’ll fuck you up!’ said the ‘Blade.’
+‘What the fuck are you doing in this house, craphat!
+I’ll fuck you up!’ said the ‘Blade’.

 The British Army loves its badges: the narcissism of small differences.
 They guard their sanctity with a combination of abuse and in-group language.
 My soldier, while part of an excellent regiment, was not in possession of an elite badge and beret.
 He was therefore a ‘craphat’.

-‘You’ve no fucking right to be here, craphat, I’ll ask you again what the fuck are you doing here?’
+‘You’ve no fucking right to be here, craphat.
+I’ll ask you again, what the fuck are you doing here?’

 As the courtroom evidence might have put it, my soldier realised that the man was very drunk.
 He was also armed with a pistol.

 I heard about this the following day.
 Though my career in the military was unlikely to go any further, I was senior enough (a Major) to gain a hearing.
 I reported it to the Brigadier, the guy in charge of the whole sorry mess in Basra at that time.
 More fool me.
 ‘I’ll have a word.
 But you have to let it drop.’ purred the Brigadier.
-An alcoholic special forces NCO, armed with an evident propensity to threaten fellow British soldiers, well, that was nothing to be too worried about.
+An alcoholic special forces NCO, armed with an evident propensity to threaten his fellow British soldiers, well, that was nothing to be too worried about.
 And so it goes.

 There were other matters to attend to so I did let this trivial incident go.
 We had other issues to occupy us, not least the daily threat of being killed by the local insurgents.